data-forge/data-forge-js/README.md

 Note: Series are immutable, the original series is unmodified.

-Data-Frame offers a convenience function `transformColumns` for when you want to extract, transform and plug back in one or more series at once.
+Data-Frame offers a convenience function `transformSeries` for when you want to extract, transform and plug back in one or more series at once.
 For example to simplify the previous code example:

-	var newDf = df.transformColumns({
+	var newDf = df.transformSeries({
 		Some-Column: function (value) {
 			// Apply a transformation to each value in the column. return transform(value);